-The accounting policies of Caledonia Community Schools (the "School District" or "government") conform to generally accepted accounting principles as applicable to school districts.
+The accounting policies of Caledonia Community Schools (the "School" or "government") conform to generally accepted accounting principles as applicable to School.
 The Governmental Accounting Standards Board (GASB) is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.
-The School District's significant accounting policies are described below:
+The School's significant accounting policies are described below: